Boeing E-7 Wedgetail: NATO

 In 2022, NATO issued a "Request for Information" (RFI) for a capability to replace its 14 E-3A AWACS aircraft by 2035, with an "initial operational capability" by 2031.
 Boeing stated that it had responded to the request, offering an E-7-based solution.
 Saab and Northrop Grumman also responded to the RFI, offering, the GlobalEye and the Northrop Grumman E-2D Advanced Hawkeye, respectively.

 In November 2023, NATO stated that the goal was to procure six E-7s to replace their E-3s, to begin operations in 2031.
 The E-7 was expected to be based at Geilenkirchen and could have operated from several forward locations across Europe.
 In November 2025, the Dutch Ministry of Defence on behalf of NATO announced the cancellation of the acquisition of the E-7.
-Due to the E-7 program losing its "strategic and financial basis" in addition to the United States leaving the program in July that resulted in significant changes to NATO's AWACs program.
+Due to the E-7 program losing its "strategic and financial basis" along with the US leaving the program in July has resulted in significant changes to NATO's AWACS program.
+NATO opted for GlobalEye instead.